 Depending on the severity of the condition, Myotherapy treatment and or MLD are the most recommended.

-Myotherapy treatment, thanks to Dry Needling, and or Mobilisation therapy can help in rebalancing the forces of the muscle surrounding the knee cap.
+Thanks to Dry Needling and/or Joint Mobilisation therapy, Myotherapy treatment can help rebalance the muscle forces surrounding the knee cap.

 On the other hand, MLD can help in reducing the inflammation and the swelling present eventually on the knee joint.

-The correct mobility of these 2 joints would ensure that the knee is not compensating for the joint poor quality of movement, which can be part of the reason why the patella tracking disorder is there in the first place.
+The correct mobility of these two joints would ensure that the knee is not compensating for the poor joint quality of movement, which can be part of why the patella tracking disorder is in the first place.